Unigenitus: Reception

 Though a personal letter of the Pope, dated March 25, and a joint letter of the cardinals at Rome urgently implored Noailles to submit, he also drew up an appeal on April 3, "from the pope manifestly mistaken, and from the Constitution Unigenitus, in virtue of the decrees of the Councils of Constance and Basle, to the Pope better informed and to a general council to be held without constraint and in a safe place".
 He did not, however, publish his appeal for the present, but deposited it in the archives of the officialité of Paris.
 On May 6, he wrote a long letter to the Pope, in which he endeavours to justify his position and that of his adherents.
 A few months later his appeal from the Bull was published.
 The appellants were soon joined by many priests and religious, especially from the Dioceses of Paris and Rheims.
 To swell the list of appellants the names of laymen and even laywomen were accepted.
 The number of appellants is said to have reached 1,800 to 2,000, pitifully small for the approximately 1,500,000 livres ($300,000) distributed as bribes.

 On March 8, 1718, appeared a Decree of the Inquisition, approved by Clement XI, which condemned the appeal of the four bishops as schismatic and heretical, and that of Noailles as schismatic and approaching to heresy.
 Since they did not withdraw their appeal within a reasonable time, the Pope issued the Bull "Pastoralis officii" on August 28, 1718, excommunicating all that refused to accept the Bull Unigenitus.
 But they appealed also from this second Bull.
-Noailles finally made an ambiguous submission on 13 March 1720, by signing an explanation of the Bull Unigenitus, drawn up by order of the French secretary of State, Abbe Dubois, and, later, approved by ninety-five bishops.
+Noailles finally made an ambiguous submission on 13 March 1720, by signing an explanation of the Bull Unigenitus, drawn up by order of the French secretary of State, Guillaume Cardinal Dubois, and, later, approved by ninety-five bishops.